labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-shuffle/step1.md

-# Shuffle Array
+# Array Shuffling Algorithm

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To shuffle an array in JavaScript, use the Fisher-Yates algorithm.
+This algorithm reorders the elements of the array randomly and returns a new array.

-Randomizes the order of the values of an array, returning a new array.
+To start practicing coding, open the Terminal/SSH and type `node`.

-- Use the [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Fisher_and_Yates'_original_method) to reorder the elements of the array.
+Here's the code for the Fisher-Yates algorithm:

 ```js
 const shuffle = ([...arr]) => {